-- you’ll have to wait longer for your landscape gardener as they’ll be busy
+- You may have to wait longer for your landscape gardener as they’ll be busy on other projects.

-- some businesses outsource their extra workload to subcontractors, which can lead to low-quality workmanship
+- Some businesses outsource their extra summer workload to subcontractors, which can lead to low-quality workmanship.

-- you won’t get any discounts that are offered during quieter periods of the year
+- You won’t get any discounts that are offered during quieter periods of the year such as winter.

-As some of you may be aware, some landscape gardeners reduce their prices during quiet spells, just to keep their business ticking over until the profitable warmer seasons arrive.
+As many of you are aware, some landscape gardeners reduce their prices during quieter winter spells, just to keep their business ticking over until the profitable warmer seasons arrive.
 This is a common practice for home improvement businesses that primarily work outdoors.

 How Can You Turn This to Your Advantage?

 Bonus – by planning your project in advance, you’ll have the work all wrapped up in time for you to enjoy your garden in the summer.
 Summers are often short and sweet in the UK and it would be shame to ruin yours by having your garden looking like a building site.

 A new soakaway is normally very expensive, but only because the ground needs to be dug up.
 However, if you having a new driveway or patio installed, the garden will already be partially excavated so it's just a case of going a bit deeper and installing drainage crates, some pipework and a drain head or channel.